Quick Leftover Dinner Recipe

 If you don’t have a smoker, place your seasoned chicken or turkey in a preheated oven at 400 degrees for about an hour (longer for the turkey) or until the internal temperature of the meat reads 160 degrees.

-After the rice is going, cover the lintels with water and lightly season with salt.
-Bring the lintels and water to a boil and lower to simmer for about 15 minutes or until the lintels are al dente – not mushy!
+After the rice is going, cover the lentils with water and lightly season with salt.
+Bring the lentils and water to a boil and lower to simmer for about 15 minutes or until the lentils are al dente – not mushy!
 Once they reach the right consistency, drain them and run cool water over the lintels to stop the cooking process.

 Pickle the Red Onions